hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Dwarf Sapper 3 4 3 3 4 1 3 1 9
-Weapons/Armour: The Dwarf Sapper is armed with 2- Handed Pick Axe and either a handgun or a brace of pistols, the Dwarf Sapper also wears Heavy Armour.
+Weapons/Armor: The Dwarf Sapper is armed with 2- Handed Pick Axe and either a handgun or a brace of pistols, the Dwarf Sapper also wears Heavy Armor.
 The Dwarf Sapper always has superior black powder for firearms.
 Special Rules
 Demolition Expert: Dwarf Sappers are legendary for their